drreynolds/smuhpc-workshop/source/session_3.rst

      The student is Jenny
      The student is Ahmad

-* Loop control statements: the ``break`` statement may be used in a loop just as in C and C++, in that it will break out of the smallest enclosing loop surrounding the ``break`` statement.
-Also similarly to C and C++, the ``continue`` statement stops executing the statements within that iteration of the loop and jumps to the next loop iteration.
+* Loop control statements:

+  * ``break`` may be used in a loop just as in C and C++, in that it will break out of the smallest enclosing loop surrounding the ``break`` statement.

+  * Also similarly to C and C++, ``continue`` stops executing the statements within that iteration of the smallest enclosing loop and jumps to the next loop iteration.

 * If-elif-else statements may be performed via the syntax